Transactions

 node and transaction T2 can be started and create (or delete) the//tmp/b

 node.
-Each of them will take a separateshared
+Each of them will acquire a separateshared

 lock on//tmp